 Watch out for tight bends

-Some roads that track from the Bay to the mountains are very windy, not least of all the (in)famous Kotor Serpentine, with its 16 hairpin bends.
+The roads that track up from the bay to the mountains are particularly windy, not least of all the (in)famous Kotor Serpentine, with its 16 hairpin bends.

 It’s a fun drive and the views are unbeatable.
 Just be on high alert when driving in areas where there are tight bends.